What Does The Iowa Office of Civil Rights Do?

 - Well-reasoned decisions.

-The Commission processes an average of 1,300 complaints each year.
+The IOCR processes an average of 1,300 complaints each year.